AryamanMishra/Blog-App/README.md

-A basic blogging app focusing more on backend development including express servers and mongodb The website will be hosted soon after exception and error handling
+A basic blogging app focusing more on backend development including express servers and mongodb.
+The website will be hosted soon after exception and error handling